qiyangduan/stanmo/README.rst

     # pip install stanmo

-I tried to package this by conda, but did not find a proper way to do it.
-Since this stanmo project is a pure Python project, so far, PIP seems work ok.
+Note: To make this more conda user friendly, I tried to package it by conda.
+But I failed to find a proper way to do it.
+Since this stanmo project is a pure Python project, so far, PIP seems work ok on top of anaconda installation.

 Usage
 -----